RedHatInsights/insights-behavioral-spec/docs/scenarios_list.md

 * Check database migration from version #0 to version #8
 * Check database migration from version #0 to version #9
 * Check database migration from version #0 to version #10
+* Check database migration from version #0 to version #11
+* Check database migration from version #0 to version #12
+* Check database migration from version #0 to version #13
+* Check database migration from version #0 to version #14
+* Check database migration from version #0 to version #15
+* Check database migration from version #0 to version #16
+* Check database migration from version #0 to version #17
+* Check database migration from version #0 to version #18
+* Check database migration from version #0 to version #19
+* Check database migration from version #0 to version #20

 ## `insights-results-aggregator/smoketests.feature`